 - Attendance is mandatory and expected for both lectures and recitations.
-There is no required textbook for this course and much of the course material is not in any one text.
-You are responsible for all the topics covered in class.
+On-time arrival is also expected.
 While I attempt to put most material on the web for your convenience, you are responsible for all material presented in class as well as announcements, assignments, and quizzes.
-Make a friend now whom you can contact in case you miss a lecture.
-While I will endeavor to keep my web site up to date, the lecture is your primary source of updates and information.
-Attendance may be taken and/or there will be a few quizzes given throughout the semester.
+In case you might miss a lecture, make a friend now!
+While I will endeavor to keep the canvas modules and my web site up to date, the lecture is your primary source of updates and information.
+Attendance may be taken and/or there will be quizzes given throughout the semester.
 Missing a class will have no detrimental effect on your grade; missing several may.
 Please see the Rutgers policy on Attendance and Cancellation of Classes.

-- Assignments in this course will include both written problems as well as programming projects.
-Both of them count in your final grade, although programming projects will count more.
-All assignments are due on their due date (that's the definition of a due date) before the time specified.
-Late programming assignments will not be accepted (even if you are 30 seconds late because you could not log on).
+- Assignments in this course will include both written questions as well as programming projects.
+Both of them count in your final grade, although programming projects will generally count more.
+All assignments are due on their due date (that’s the definition of a due date) _ before _ the time specified.
+Late programming assignments will not be accepted.
 Try to hand in your work early to avoid unforseen disasters.
 Assignments must be submitted via canvas.
 If there is a need to submit written content (e.g., design or testing documentation to accompany a program), the only formats accepted will be plain text or pdf.
-I will not accept any assignments that are submitted Microsoft Word, Apple Pages, Adobe InDesign, or any format that requires me to open an application beyond a pdf reader or text editor.
+I will not accept any submissions that require me to open Microsoft Word, Apple Pages, Adobe InDesign, or any other format that requires me to open an application beyond a pdf reader or text editor.

 - office hours

-- I'm here to help you learn.
-If you have any questions or problems with the course material, assignments, or other matters in which I may be able to help you, feel free to contact me.
-You can send me mail (I'll usually respond within a day) or schedule an appointment during my office hours.
-Don't show up since I will not be there.
+- I’m here to help you learn.
+If you have any questions or problems with the course material, assignments, or other matters in which I may be able to help you, feel free to contact the TAs or me.
+You can send me mail (I’ll usually respond within a day), phone me, or schedule an appointment during my office hours.
+Don’t just show up since I will not be there.
 I am out of state on most weekdays, so I will unlikely be able to meet with you at any time other than Monday evening but will be available via email or phone every day.

 - phones and noise makers